-About Jade
+About Jade Barbee

 When I find myself off in the weeds or feeling bad, a practice of EFT (aka "tapping") is always there to help me weather personal challenges, reconnect with my intuition, calm my nerves, and live life as authentically as I possibly can.
 It enables me to get back on the horse when I fall, stretch more comfortably, and approach all of my goals more effortlessly.

 I use it to help other people too.
-By acknowledging our true hurts, fears, worries, negative self-talk or limiting thinking – in the context of some gentle, structured and well-facilitated tapping – a lot can change.
+By acknowledging our true hurts, fears and worries, grief, negative self-talk or limiting thinking – in the context of some gentle, structured and well-facilitated tapping – a lot can change.
+My training and experience includes hundreds of hours of private sessions and group work since 2006.
+My Mini-CV includes:

-- Director, EFT International Training and Accreditation Committee 2014-2017
+- Director, EFT International Training and Accreditation 2014-2017

 - Personal and Professional EFT Practice 2006-present